rchikhi/rust-seq2kminmers/README.md

 # rust-seq2kminmers

-Rust crate to convert any DNA sequence to an iterator of its kminmers.
+Rust crate to convert any DNA sequence to an iterator of its k-min-mers.
 It is useful for rust-mdbg.

+# Intro

+For non-bioinformaticians, this library essentially performs a variant of Run Length Encoding + a fast rolling hash of DNA sequences.

+For a primer on k-min-mers, see: https://www.cell.com/cell-systems/fulltext/S2405-4712(21)00332-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS240547122100332X%3Fshowall%3Dtrue

+# Features

 * Uses NtHash1 behind the scenes.

 * Allows fast iteration in HPC-space but reports positions in original sequence space.

+* SIMD implementation for Homopolymer Compression

+* SIMD implementation for 32-bit NtHash1 and some 31-bit variant of NtHash2 (modified from https://github.com/bcgsc/ntHash/pull/9)

+# Performance

+Very good, thanks for asking.
+Scalar ntHash is around 100-200 MB/sec, SIMD ntHash around 1 GB/sec, HPC ntHash around 2-3 GB/sec

 # Testing